WPAN

-WPAN (channel 53) is a television station licensed to Fort Walton Beach, Florida, United States, and also serving Pensacola.
+WPAN (channel 53) is a television station licensed to Fort Walton Beach, Florida, United States, serving northwest Florida and southwest Alabama.
 Its main channel primarily airs programming from Blab TV, a locally based channel that produces local infomercials and paid programming.
 Owned by B&C Communications, WPAN maintains transmitter facilities near Molino, Florida.

 History

 The Fort Walton Beach Broadcasting Company applied in 1982 for a new television station on channel 53 to serve that city, a plan that had been gestating since 1980.
 Construction began in 1983, with the station to be based at a site near Tupelo Avenue and 4th Street in Fort Walton Beach.

 WPAN intended to sign on in December 1983, but tower completion delays pushed the launch into 1984.
 The new station, which went on air on February 14, represented a $4 million investment.
 Programs telecast included family-oriented syndicated shows, movies, and sports.
-However, Fort Walton Beach could not operate the station from a financial standpoint, and it closed at midnight on November 16, 1986; one minority partner noted they simply could not sell enough advertising.
+However, Fort Walton Beach Broadcasting could not operate the station from a financial standpoint, and it closed at midnight on November 16, 1986; one minority partner noted they simply could not sell enough advertising.

 Channel 53 returned to the air on July 1, 1988, under the aegis of Franklin Broadcasting.
 The station's new programming included more religious fare.
 It operated only sporadically, and at one point, it was affiliated with the short-lived Star Television Network.
 By 1991, it was partially simulcasting WJTC in Pensacola in an agreement primarily conceived to allow some of that station's programs to be seen on cable systems otherwise unable to carry it.
 However, it would be dark for a full two years from 1991 to 1993.
 In 1993, the revival of must-carry legislation pushing channel 53 into more cable homes led to Franklin reviving WPAN, as did a contract with BLAB-TV (an acronym for "Basic Local Area Broadcasting").
 BLAB, which produced local infomercials and sponsored segments for local businesses that aired on cable, purchased 37 hours a week of airtime on WPAN starting November 1; remaining hours were filled by ValueVision and Video Catalog, home shopping services.